-Saturday, April 6, 2012: Thanks to the support of our bowlers, their families and friends, our sponsors, and host centers, we established a new record of $11,528 in scholarship awards for the season.
-Also, during the third game of the semifinals of our event at Spare Time East Greenbush, one of our bowlers knocked over the 1,000,000th pin in CDYST competition.
+Saturday, April 6, 2013: Thanks to the support of our bowlers, their families and friends, our sponsors, and host centers, we established a new record of $11,528 in scholarship awards for the season.
+Also, during the third game of the semifinals at Spare Time East Greenbush, one of our bowlers knocked down the 1,000,000th pin in CDYST competition.

 Saturday, April 27, 2013: Our third season came to a close as Patrick DeVoe earned his first CDYST title and a record scholarship of $900 by defeating Christopher Hanson 200 - 197 and 189 - 184 in the Championship Round of the 2013 CDYST Masters at Town ‘n Country Lanes.
 The scholarship fund was a record $3,190.
 Throughout the season, our talented youth bowlers earned a record $14,718 and Christopher earned his second Bowler of the Year award.

 Saturday, May 11, 2013 / Sunday, May 19, 2013: Following the completion of our third season, we introduced our inaugural Spring Series to provide opportunities for bowlers to earn additional scholarship money and Junior Gold entries.
 Jonathan Bowman topped the field in the scholarship event at both of these five-game sweepers held at Del Lanes and Hi-Way Recreation.
 A total of $460 in scholarships was awarded and one bowler earned their Junior Gold entry.